-The United Nations 2030 Agenda and its 17 Sustainable Development Goals (SDGs) add direction and create impetus for the conservation and sustainable use of the ocean.
-While SDG 14 “Life Below Water” of key relevance, the SDGs on the whole are all closely interlinked and relevant for ocean governance.
-The “constitution” for the ocean, the United Nations Convention on the Law of the Sea (UNCLOS), is a comprehensive framework for global legal ocean governance.
-From 2018, a major event in the history of UNCLOS is the Intergovernmental Conference (IGC) to negotiate a legally binding instrument under the UNCLOS on the conservation and sustainable use of marine Biological diversity in areas Beyond National Jurisdiction (BBNJ).
+The United Nations (UN) 2030 Agenda and its 17 Sustainable Development Goals (SDGs) add direction and create impetus for the conservation and sustainable use of the ocean.
+While SDG 14 “Life Below Water” is of key relevance, the SDGs on the whole are all closely interlinked and relevant for ocean governance.
+The “constitution” for the ocean, the UNs Convention on the Law of the Sea (UNCLOS), is a comprehensive framework for global legal ocean governance.
+From 2018, a major event in the history of UNCLOS is the Intergovernmental Conference (IGC) to negotiate a legally binding instrument under the UNCLOS, on the conservation and sustainable use of marine Biological diversity in areas Beyond National Jurisdiction (BBNJ).
 The IGC follows years of preparatory work and is expected to continue until 2020.
 The IGC comes at a time of increased focus on environmental, economic and social sustainability of the planet as a whole, facing stark realities of climate crisis and biodiversity loss.

 - Is the combination of conservation and sustainable use of the ocean an illusion or a realistic possibility?

 - How can science be used to underpin the development of a useful instrument for BBNJ?

 - In more general terms, how can scientific advice contribute to decision-making processes in global ocean governance?